Best text messaging apps in 2025

 Google Messages

 Messages is Google's official SMS app, featuring a simple interface and loads of features like high-quality video sharing, emoji reactions to messages, and much more.
 It also supports Google's RCS standard, which allows for iMessage or WhatsApp-like features such as read receipts and larger file transfers.
-The best part is, this text messaging app is completely free to use.
+The best part is, this text messaging app is completely free to use and should already be on your phone.

 Pulse SMS